-Canopy sign means a sign affixed to the surface(s) or under of a canopy that is visible from a public right-of-way.
+Canopy sign means a sign affixed to the surface(s) of or under a canopy that is visible from a public right-of-way.

 Center sign means a freestanding sign associated with multi-tenant developments designed to advertise two or more businesses or tenants and approved through a master sign plan.
 See section 9-12-11-3 of this chapter.